Skip to Content

 The city lies in the affordable range of cities in Europe.
 Most travellers will be comfortable in Vienna, but if you want to splurge, you’ll find the city starts to become more expensive.

-Tours, museum tickets and eating at certain restaurants can stretch your budget.
 My advice is to know what places you want to visit beforehand and factor that into your budget.

 Allow a tolerance for unexpected purchases and tours, otherwise, you should find Vienna is reasonably priced on the whole.